pjazdzyk/lottery-web/readme.md

 The main purpose of this project is to learn, learn and learn.
 Learning by doing.
 I have explored a couple of different technologies and incorporated them into this project.
 For a better presentation and my understanding of how the frontend works with the backend, I have created a very simple static landing page, which you can use for playing.
-This project uses modular monolithic application architecture and microservice architecture - a winning numbers generator has been deployed as an independent microservice.
+This project uses modular monolithic application architecture with elements of hexagonal and microservice architecture.
+The winning numbers generator has been deployed as an independent microservice.
 The application is stored in Docker Hub, all modules are containerized - the only thing you need to deploy and run this app by yourself is the docker-compose file and associated MongoDB config js file.
 For presentation purposes, Lottery|Web has been deployed on the AWS EC2 Linux server.
 I have hooked my company domain (synerset.com) to mask long and unpleasant AWS DNS addresses, and it should be available at: http://lottery.synerset.com:8000.